atelier-saulx/selva/docs/set_query.md

 ### _timestamp_ type

 Field type _timestamp_ accepts positive numeric values after the epoch (in milliseconds).
-In addition, it also accept one string value: `'now'`.
+In addition, it also accepts one string value: `'now'`.
 When `'now'` is provided, it is automatically converted to the current time in milliseconds since epoch.

 The following operators are available with the _timestamp_ type:
 - [`$default`](#default---any)